tiprankstipranks

 Our stock price is volatile, and you may not be able to recover your investment if our stock price declines.

 The stock market in general, and our stock in particular, has recently experienced significant volatility and the price of our stock may continue to fluctuate significantly.
 In particular, we cannot assure that you will be able to resell your shares at or above your purchase price.
-Among the factors that may affect our stock price are: - how our actual financial performance compares to the financial performance outlook we provide;- quarterly variations in our key operating metrics, such as revenue, active customer count, GMV and profitability that are not necessarily indicative of longer-term operating performance and valuation;- the stock price performance of comparable companies and quarterly variations in their results of operations;- changes in earnings estimates or buy/sell recommendations by securities or industry analysts;- investor perceptions of us and our industry;- federal, state or local regulatory proposals, initiatives, actions or changes that are, or are perceived to be, adverse to our operations, including any continuing impacts of the FTC Settlement as discussed above;- actions by institutional and "activist" shareholders, including future purchases and sales of our stock;- our capital allocation strategy and financial policies, including continued share repurchases under our current share repurchase program as discussed above;- additions or departures of key personnel;- continuing uncertain macroeconomic conditions, in particular those relating to inflationary pressures and elevated interest rates.
+Among the factors that may affect our stock price are: - how our actual financial performance compares to the financial performance outlook we provide;- quarterly variations in our key operating metrics, such as revenue, active customer count, GMV and profitability that are not necessarily indicative of longer-term operating performance and valuation;- the stock price performance of comparable companies and quarterly variations in their results of operations;- changes in earnings estimates or buy/sell recommendations by securities or industry analysts;- investor perceptions of us and our industry;- federal, state or local regulatory proposals, initiatives, actions or changes that are, or are perceived to be, adverse to our operations, including any continuing impacts of the FTC Settlement as discussed above;- actions by institutional and "activist" shareholders, including future purchases and sales of our stock;- our capital allocation strategy and financial policies, including continued share repurchases under our current share repurchase program as discussed above;- additions or departures of key personnel; and - continuing uncertain macroeconomic conditions, in particular those relating to persistent inflationary pressures and elevated interest rates for prolonged periods.
 In the past, following periods of volatility in the market price of a company's securities, class action litigation has often been instituted against the affected company.
 Any litigation of this type brought against us may result in substantial costs and a diversion of our management's attention and resources, which would harm our business, results of operations, financial condition, and cash flows.

 Share Price & Shareholder Rights - Risk 2